mlcommons/algorithmic-efficiency/GETTING_STARTED.md

 Note that to run the above script you will need the minimum jax_cpu and pytorch_cpu installations of the algorithmic-efficiency package.

-Finally to get the raw scores and performance profiles of group of submissions or single submission:
+During submission development, it might be useful to do faster, approximate scoring (e.g. without 5 different s tudies or when some trials are missing) so the scoring scripts allow some flexibility.
+To simulate official scoring, pass the `--strict=True` flag in score_submission.py.
+To get the raw scores and performance profiles of group of submissions or single submission:

 ```bash
 python score_submissions.py --submission_directory <directory_with_submissions> --output_dir <output_dir> --compute_performance_profiles